-3.1 Otolith sampling in 2012/13
+3.1 Otolith sampling in 2013/14

-Developing an otolith sampling scheme from the purse seine (surface) fishery sector is challenging because of the farming (aquaculture) component in Port Lincoln.
+Developing an otolith sampling scheme from the surface fishery sector is challenging because of the farming (aquaculture) component in Port Lincoln.
 The challenge is that fish can grow between their time of capture in the wild and the time when they are harvested after having been retained in farms during the grow-out phase.
 It is also important to note that the period when fish for farming are captured corresponds to a season when juvenile SBT are growing rapidly.
-Thus, otoliths collected from fish at the time of harvest, at the completion of the grow-out phase, will not provide the best length-at-age data for developing age-length keys for the fishery.
+Thus, otoliths collected from fish at the time of harvest, at the completion of the grow-out phase, will not provide the best length-at-age data for developing agelength keys for the fishery.
 In response to these issues, Australia has developed a sampling program based on fish that die either during towing operations or during the first two weeks after fish are transferred from towing cage into farm cages.

 The current protocol requires that all farm operators provide a sample of 10 fish that have died either in towing operations or within the first weeks after fish have been transferred to stationary farm cages.
 A company contracted to the Australian Fisheries Management Authority (AFMA), Protec Marine Pty Ltd, measures the length of each fish and extracts the otoliths from these mortalities.
 The otoliths and length data are sent to CSIRO for archiving.
 In the past, there have been between ~25 and 40 tow cages a year, giving a total of 250-400 otoliths collected from this sector each season.
+However, in 2012/13 low mortalities in the cages during the towing operations resulted in only 96 SBT being sampled for otoliths (Farley et al. 2013).

-3.2 Direct ageing for 2011/12
+3.2 Direct ageing for 2012/13